 - Washing clothes – 7 gallons

 Add the number of gallons your household uses together.
-Two showers equal 20 gallons.
+Two showers equals 20 gallons.
 If four people have to wash their hands in the morning, that would be 8 gallons.
-Altogether, you would need a water heater with an FHR of at least 28 gallons.
+Altogether, you would need a water heater with a first-hour rating of at least 28 gallons.

 What Size Hot Water Heater Do I Need?